Renee’s Journey to

 Download Renee's story here

 Health and Wellness

 Renee is one of the co-founders of Natures Juice Co-Op and Original Living Coconut, LLC.
-She is in her early fifties, a homemaker and the mother of six children and seven grandchildren.
-She has only started to gain back her health over the past 5 years.
+She is in her middle fifties, a homemaker and the mother of six children and fourteen grandchildren.
+She has started to gain back her health over the past 9 years.
 Her journey back to a now active lifestyle started in May of 2006.
 This “rebirth” has occurred through the help of some very special people:

 Dr. Aajonus Vonderplanitz, Ph.D, Nutrition, and author of “The Primal Diet” and “The Recipe For Living Without Disease.” (www.wewant2live.com)

 Dr. Joseph Mercola D.O., founder of the Optimal Wellness Center (www.mercola.com) and his staff, especially Jim Marlowe, Nutritionist and Dr. Joseph Grasso D.O.
 SC.